linear-b/gitstream/docs/custom-github-app.md

     1. Do not forget trailing slashes for the URLs.
     2. Do not forget to disable the "Expire user authorization tokens" checkbox.
+    3. The GitHub App name must contain `gitstream` in lower case.

 !!!
 Tip
     Use the following texts:

-    1. GitHub App name: `gitStream app`
+    1. GitHub App name: `gitstream app`
     2. Homepage URL: `https://gitstream.cm`

 ![GitHub App Setup - Register](screenshots/create-new-github-app-setup-register.png)